AtMostafa/multi-animal-alignment/README.md

 ## Getting Started

 Create a conda environment with ```conda env create -f env.yml``` and activate the environment with ```conda activate cca```.

 Note that a version of MATLAB is needed for matlabengine, which is used for Fig S2.
-Comment out the matlabengine line if you do not have matlab installed.
+Comment out the matlabengine line if you do not have MATLAB installed.
 Otherwise, change the version of matlabengine according to the MATLAB version you have installed.

 ## Reproducing figures